 - AIN 1 means the abnormal cells are in the lower one third of the skin covering the anus

 - AIN 2 means the abnormal cells are in the lower two thirds of the skin

-- AIN 3 means the abnormal cells are in the full thickness of the skin covering the anus
+- AIN 3 means the abnormal cells are in the full thickness of the skin of the anus

-Your doctor may also refer to AIN as low grade or high grade
+Your doctor might also refer to AIN as low grade or high grade.

 - In low grade AIN (AIN 1 and AIN 2) the cells look almost like normal cells